Is there a low cost way to market your cannabis business?

 This is especially important in an industry that relies heavily on trust, while being simultaneously prohibited from traditional marketing avenues.

-Given these two factors, and public relations experts know well the power of piggyback marketing.
+Given these two factors, cannabis marketing and public relations experts know well the power of piggyback marketing.

 How Piggyback Marketing Works for Cannabis